igorjunio2015/loood/README.md

 <div align="center">

-# Kortix – Open Source Platform to Build, Manage and Train AI Agents
+# Ludium – Open Source Platform to Build, Manage and Train AI Agents

 ![Kortix Screenshot](frontend/public/banner.png)

 **The complete platform for creating autonomous AI agents that work for you**

-Kortix is a comprehensive open source platform that empowers you to build, manage, and train sophisticated AI agents for any use case.
+Ludium is a comprehensive open source platform that empowers you to build, manage, and train sophisticated AI agents for any use case.
 Create powerful agents that act autonomously on your behalf, from general-purpose assistants to specialized automation tools.

 [![License](https://img.shields.io/badge/License-Apache--2.0-blue)](./license)
 [![Discord Follow](https://dcbadge.limes.pink/api/server/Py6pCBUUPw?style=flat)](https://discord.gg/RvFhXUdZ9H)